 Excerpts, aka "Daily Lines"

-About reposting my excerpts, I’d appreciate it if you would not copy and post them yourself all over the web.
-Instead, please pass on just the links (URLs) to anyone you think might be interested.
+About reposting my Daily Lines excerpts, these are copyrighted works.
+So please do not copy and post them yourself on other websites or social media.
+Instead, pass on just the links (URLs) to anyone you think might be interested, and direct them here to my official website.
 Thanks!

 When Will Book 9 Be Finished?

-I don’t know yet when I will finish Book Nine of the OUTLANDER series, but I hope to finish writing it by the end of the year (2018), though that is not definite.
+I don’t know yet when I will finish Book Nine of the OUTLANDER series of major novels, but I hope to finish writing it by the end of the year (2018), though that is not definite.
 When I get close to finishing the book and a publication date is set, I will promptly post it here.

 Artwork for the cover of this new novel has not yet been created.